Nivet2006/Password-generator/README.md

 # Password-generator
- A password generator, which works using javascript.
+ A password generator, which is made using javascript, css and html